Banja Luka

 Explore Banja Luka: Food, Wine & Architecture

-We spent the month of June in Banja Luka, walking through local markets, eating in family-run taverns, and exploring the city’s diverse neighborhoods and historic sites.
+We spent the month of June in Banja Luka, walking through markets, eating in traditional taverns, and exploring the city center, riverside, and historic sites.
+Plan the city around food, modest wine tasting, Kastel Fortress, Gospodska Street, the Vrbas River, where to stay, timing, and basic arrival logistics.

 Banja Luka Food